sheldonucr/ucr-eecs168-lab/lab1/README.md

 To setup the circuit source current:
 1. Click under the output field in a new row, and write “isupply” or a name for a current variable.
 1. In the same row, click under the expression column and choose the voltage source from the schematic by selecting the 'Pick from Design' icon to the right.
-In this case, click on and select the voltage source labeled “V1” as shown below in Fig. 24 in the schematic window.
+In this case, click on and select the positive end of voltage source labeled “V1” as shown below in Fig. 24 in the schematic window.
 Notice that current is being measured rather than voltage.
 1. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 Afterwards, the SAE window should look something similar to Fig.25 below.
 Note that the expression values in Fig.25 may not match with your values which are fine since those are dependent on the names used in the schematic for the voltage sources and wires.